Cards Against Humanity: Release and sales

 After six months of development, Cards Against Humanity was officially released in May 2011.
 A month later, it became the number one game on Amazon.
-Since its release, CAH has gradually become more popular and has seen a rise of sales throughout the years.
+Since its release, it has gradually become more popular and has seen a rise of sales throughout the years.
 The Chicago Sun-Times estimated that CAH earned at least $12 million in profit, and according to the company, customers have downloaded the PDF file 1.5 million times in the year since they began tracking the numbers.

 In October 2011, the game was exhibited as part of the "Big Games" area of the annual IndieCade games festival in Culver City, where the release of a first expansion was announced.
 In November 2011, the expansion was released.
 It sold out in three days.
 The first expansion contained 100 new cards and 12 blank cards.

 The base game cards are licensed under CC-BY-NC-SA 2.0 license and can be downloaded at their website.